zorael/kameloso/README.md

 Use the `!help` command of the **Help** plugin for a summary of available bot commands, and `!help [plugin] [command]` for a brief description of a specific one.
 The shorthand `!help !command` also works.

-The command **prefix** (here "`!`") is configurable; refer to your configuration file.
+The command *prefix* (here "`!`") is configurable; refer to your configuration file.
 Common alternatives are `.` (dot), `~` (tilde) and `?`, making it `.note`, `~quote` and `?counter` respectively.

 ```ini
 [Core]
 prefix                      "!"
 ```

 It can technically be any string and not just one character.
-It may include spaces if enclosed within quotes, like `"please "` (making it `please note`, `please quote`, ...).
+It may include spaces if enclosed within quotes.

 Additionally, prefixing commands with the bot's nickname also always works, as in `kameloso: seen MrOffline`.
-Many administrative commands only work when called this way; notably everything that only outputs information to the local terminal.
+Most administrative commands can only be called this way; notably everything that only outputs information to the local terminal.

 If an empty prefix is set, commands may *only* be called by prefixing them with the bot's nickname.

 #### ***Except nothing happens***

-Before allowing *anyone* to trigger *any* restricted functionality, the bot will try to identify the accessing user by querying the server for what [**services account**](https://en.wikipedia.org/wiki/IRC_services) that user is logged onto, if not already known.
-For full and global administrative privileges you will need to be logged into services with an account listed in the `admins` field in the configuration file.
-Other users may be defined with other per-channel permissions in your [`users.json`](#other-files) file placed in your resource directory, which can be managed online by commands provided by [the **Admin** plugin](https://github.com/zorael/kameloso/wiki/Current-plugins#admin).
+Before allowing *anyone* to trigger *any* restricted functionality, the bot will try to identify the accessing user by querying the server for what [*services account*](https://en.wikipedia.org/wiki/IRC_services) that user is logged onto, if not already known.
+For full and global administrative privileges, you will need to be logged into services with an account listed in the `admins` field in the configuration file.
+Other users may have permissions defined per-channel in the [`users.json`](#other-files) file, placed in your resource directory.
+These can also be managed online by commands provided by [the **Admin** plugin](https://github.com/zorael/kameloso/wiki/Current-plugins#admin).

 If a user is not logged onto services, it is considered as not being uniquely identifiable, and thus cannot be resolved to an account.

+#### Hostmasks

-Not all servers offer services, and in those cases you can enable [**hostmasks mode**](https://github.com/zorael/kameloso/wiki/On-servers-without-services-(e.g.-no-NickServ)).
+Not all servers offer services, and in those cases you can enable [*hostmasks mode*](https://github.com/zorael/kameloso/wiki/On-servers-without-services-(e.g.-no-NickServ)).
+This is a weaker solution to user identification, but it's better than nothing if services aren't available.
 With it enabled, the above still applies but "accounts" are derived from user hostmasks.

-See the `!hostmask` command of the same **Admin** plugin (and the [`hostmasks.json`](#other-files) resource file) for how to map hostmasks to would-be accounts.
-Hostmasks are a weaker solution to user identification, but it's better than nothing if services aren't available.
+See the `!hostmask` command of the same [**Admin** plugin]((https://github.com/zorael/kameloso/wiki/Current-plugins#admin)) (and the [`hostmasks.json`](#other-files) resource file) for how to map hostmasks to would-be accounts.

 ### **Twitch**